 Antonio (Tony) C. Rodriguez

 I am an astrophysicist at Harvard University working on understanding the extreme physics of binary stars.
-I apply data mining techniques, both classical and artificial intelligence (AI)-based, to make discoveries in the the largest astronomical datasets ever made.
+I apply data-mining techniques—both classical and AI-based—to make new discoveries in the largest astronomical datasets ever collected.

 Publications